Queen Elizabeth II Fast Facts

 4. Princess Charlotte of Cambridge, daughter of Prince William (2015)

-6.The Duke of York, Prince Andrew, second son of Queen Elizabeth II (1960)
+7.The Duke of York, Prince Andrew, son of Queen Elizabeth II (1960)

-7. Princess Beatrice of York, elder daughter of Prince Andrew (1988)
+8. Princess Beatrice of York, daughter of Prince Andrew (1988)

-8. Princess Eugenie of York, younger daughter of Prince Andrew (1990)
+9. Princess Eugenie of York, daughter of Prince Andrew (1990)